JoshuaPostel/distributed-deduplication/README.md

 ## Learnings

-* A proxy/communication bus is a much better design for this task
+* A proxy is a much better design for this task
 * Sending and receiving serialized data over the wire
   * started with TCP, but transitioned to gRPC
 * Debugging and avoiding deadlocks